-Representing the 10,000 solicitors across Westminster & Holborn, a forum networking and promoting professional legal services in the 21st Century
+Representing the 10,000 solicitors across Westminster & Holborn, providing a forum for networking and promoting professional legal services in the 21st Century.

 Westminster & Holborn Law Society is delighted to announce the appointment of Carolina Marin Pedreño as President, who has taken over from Laura Uberoi.
 She was installed on Tuesday 29 October at the Society’s Annual General Meeting, which took place at the offices of Farrer & Co.

 Carolina Marin Pedreño is a Spanish abogado who cross qualified as a solicitor in 2006.
 She has 20 years of legal experience in cross border work, involving both public and private children issues, particularly child abduction, registration and enforcement of foreign contact orders.
 Carolina is a Partner at Dawson Cornwell, a Fellow and European Chapter Delegate of the International Academy of Family Lawyers, Secretary of the Union International des Avocats family commission, a member of the International Committee of Resolution, and co-chair of the European Family Justice Observatory.

 Of her appointment, Carolina said, “We have an excellent agenda for the forthcoming year.
 Thank you to Laura for her epic leadership, and thank you to the Society and all members for all your efforts to have made the society what it is at the moment.
 I am excited to be taking on this appointment”.